Do you want to become a professional blogger in 2022?

 26. Try Blogging on a Platform Like Medium.com

-Are you overwhelmed by all the hassle with building your own blogging website?
+Are you overwhelmed by all the hassle of building your own blogging website?

 If you are not ready to commit to maintaining your own website, use a blogging platform.